 Selling sticker ideas –

 As with any product idea, it is very difficult to sell sticker ideas.
-You could target a specific company with what you believe would be a profitable product (sticker) but these companies usually have plenty of their own ideas.
+You could target a specific company with what you believe would be profitable products (stickers) but these companies usually have plenty of their own ideas.
 It makes more sense to initially create them and sell them your self.
-If it is properly protected and a huge hit you could then look, perhaps, towards distribution partnerships, licensing, etc. But these arrangements are not very common.
+If it is properly protected and a huge hit you could then look, perhaps, towards distribution partnerships, licensing, etc. But these arrangements are rare.

-If it sells to the end customer for $2, sell it to the store for $1.
-If stickers sell for $1 sell them to the store for 50¢.
+If it sells to the end customer for $5, sell it to the store for $2.50.
+If stickers sell for $2 sell them to the store for $1.00.
 It is also desirable to sell them in quantity.
 You don’t want to deal with selling 10 stickers at a time (unless you are selling direct).
 Sell them to resellers/retailers in batches, perhaps 50, 100, 150, 200 with larger quantities having a better price.
 Encourage stores to buy more and make it worth their while.
-You don’t want to deal with consignment – it’s a nightmare to keep track of.
+You also don’t want to deal with consignment – it’s a nightmare to keep track of.
 If anything, offer to buy back unsold merchandise after a certain amount of time has passed.
 But again, why encourage people buying larger quantities if you are going to buy it back (perhaps damaged).
 They then have paid less for the product.